A hike through Bwindi Impenetrable Forest takes you very close to the rare and endangered mountain gorilla population.

 They were at our objective: a clearing in the jungle where we’d find the Bitukura gorilla group, with 13 individuals strong, relaxing between their daily movements and searching for food.
 We’d get an hour in the presence of these amazing animals to take pictures and observe them as they do their daily activities as the young ones play with each other, then we’d hike back to our starting point to meet the cars to go back to the national park headquarter to get our gorilla tracking certificates.

 My porter was stressed over me.
 I’d been struggling for the most recent hour to climb the steep, freshly cut path at around 7,000 feet elevation, and now that we were for the most part there I didn’t know whether I’d make it.
 He and alternate porters were important to the hike, carrying all our sacks, pulling us up one by one from sloppy edge to sloppy edge, and ensuring we safely made it through the trek.
-It’s not a stretch to state that without my porter, I wouldn’t have made all the way to mountain gorillas.
+It’s not a stretch to state that without my porter, I wouldn’t have made it to mountain gorillas.

-The porter themselves are a part of the sustainable tourism effort to gorilla trekking.
-Mr. David our driver/guide from privately operated tour and travel company – African Jungle Adventures Ltd, revealed to us that most of the porters are poachers who understood their former income source would become scarce if the population kept on dwindles.
+The porters themselves are a part of the sustainable tourism effort to gorilla trekking.
+Mr. David our driver/guide from a privately operated tour and travel company – African Jungle Adventures Ltd, revealed to us that most of the porters are poachers who understood their former income source would become scarce if the population kept on dwindling.
 So the park offered them more money as porters than they’d make in poaching—and now they’re active members in mountain gorilla conservation.
 Mr. David also said these former poachers are also helping authorities by reporting the other poachers to stop the act before taking place.

 I got some time and asked our guide whether it’s possible to visit the park on self-drive, Mr. David was honest enough and told us it’s possible and easy, that you just need to hire a car in Kampala from the many car rental companies like 4×4 Uganda, Self-drive Uganda and other and then book the gorilla trekking permits from Uganda Wildlife Offices in Kampala and then drive to the national park on the day for gorilla trekking, and I found it interesting to be under the steering wheel exploring this amazing country at your own pace.

 Around 90 meters we met the trackers, a young fellow, and a lady, with machetes, who instructed us to leave our bags and follow them around a few meters from there to the gorillas’ doorstep.
 It was just around 20 yards until the point when we were flanked: one male gorilla (silverback) on the side, sitting in a swarm of bugs and chomping on some leaves, and a female on the other hand on a tree, watching.
 Somewhat further in and we saw a baby gorilla playing with her mom.
-Her name was Gift, was named so on the grounds that the first child of the mother gorilla had passed on, and Gift survived.
+Her name was Gift, was named so because the first child of the mother gorilla had passed on, and Gift survived.
 On our opposite side, the prevailing silverback sat in another place, eating leaves and ceaselessly passing gas.

 The one hour we had to spend in the mountain gorilla house went too quickly.
 Gratefully we didn’t go back the way we came—an additional 2 hours down a similarly steep slope would have been much so tough, and much of our hike up was simply searching for the gorillas.
 Returning to the starting point was a bit easy and in just 40 minutes we were at the starting point, where the driver was waiting to hear about our experience with the mountain gorillas.